Howard is an avid short story reader who likes to help others find and understand stories.

 - Manley is twice said to view Hulga as a zoo animal, that is, something that could be dangerous to him.
 But the bars of her cage, her uninviting manner, protect her, not him.
 He's the one who is dangerous.

-- Mrs. Freeman and Hopewell "carried on their most important business in the kitchen at breakfast," which turns out to be talking about the weather and how often Carramae has thrown up since yesterday.
+- Mrs. Freeman and Mrs. Hopewell "carried on their most important business in the kitchen at breakfast," which turns out to be talking about the weather and how often her daughter Carramae has thrown up since yesterday.

 - Mrs. Hopewell views Joy as an embarrassment who lacks good sense.
 She views Glynese and Carramae as fine girls with common sense, despite the fact that they don't seem to have done anything or shown any good judgment.

 - Mrs. Hopewell "had no bad qualities of her own" even though she views some people as trash and lies to Manley about her Bible.

 - Mrs. Freeman sees herself as "quick" and not a simple person.
 There's no indication she has any special perception, and she seems only concerned with mundane daily life and abnormal conditions.
 She's also not quick enough to realize her daily visits are unwelcome.

 - Manley says to Mrs. Hopewell, "People like you don't like to fool with country people like me!"
 Manley, though, is cunning, not a good or simple country boy.